-The Company is authorized to issue unlimited Common shares without par value.
-There is one class of shares only.
-There are 132,881,305 issued and outstanding Common shares.
-At a general meeting of the Company, on a show of hands, every shareholder present in person and entitled to vote and every proxy holder duly appointed by a holder of a share who would have been entitled to vote shall have one vote and on a poll, every shareholder present in person or represented by proxy shall have one vote for each share of which such shareholder is the registered holder.
+The Company is authorized to issue unlimited Common Shares without par value.
+There is one class of shares in the authorized share structure of the Company, being the Common Shares.
+There are 143,547,319 issued and outstanding Common Shares.
+At a general meeting of the Company, on a show of hands, every Shareholder present in person and entitled to vote and every proxy holder duly appointed by a Shareholder who would have been entitled to vote shall have one vote and, on a poll, every Shareholder present in person or represented by proxy shall have one vote for each Common Share of which such Shareholder is the registered holder.